This makes real interesting reading!!!!

 2008 F01 - Sophistograu with Saddle Brown Leather

-Digital TV, Heated M-Sport Steering Wheel with Paddles, Combox, 6NF Baseplate, 6NR Apps, Rear Entertainment System, Automatic Boot Close and Top View Cameras.
+Night Vision, Digital TV, Heated M-Sport Steering Wheel + Paddles, Combox, 6NF Baseplate, 6NR Apps, Rear Entertainment System, Automatic Boot Close and Surround View Cameras.